 The key lies in that phrase ‘it speaks to me.’
 If our consciousness communicates in text, our subconsciousness communicates in subtext.
 Body language may reinforce what a person is explicitly saying, or it may say some thing else.
 We might not pick up on the message of a person’s body language (the subtext) consciously, not until it makes us feel some thing that we then translate in to a conscious idea.
 ‘I can’t explain it, but so-and-so just gives off bad vibes.’
 Well, so they communicate some thing to your subconscious that you aren’t able to translate in to conscious thought.
 If we can’t consciously explain why we like a novel or a TV show, our subconscious still ‘knows’ in stead.

 Some folks say music is a language, and it helps to think of all art, all of aesthetics, actually, as language.
-Art isn’t just deliberately construction pleasing sounds and shapes and colors and movements; it is meaningful.
+Art isn’t just deliberately constructing pleasing sounds and shapes and colors and movements; it is meaningful.
 It communicates some thing, whether ideas or emotions.
 We only feel some thing from art because it is communicating some thing to us.
 If we don’t like a piece of art, ‘get no thing out of it’, it is because we don’t understand it, consciously or unconsciously.
 Our subconscious mind might not be able to speak its language.

 So how does the subconscious learn these wordless or subtextual languages?
 Well, not unlike how a small child learns literal, spoken language.
 It learns it through absorption, pattern recognition, reinforcement, all automatically through repeated exposure.
 Even as adults we often learn new words through context, and learning the same word through different contexts can result in different understandings of the meaning of the word.
 This is one way to explain how one person can love a song while an other person hates it: they both learned the language(s) that the song communicates with in different contexts.
-Sadly, a broad negative context could result in novel music being avoided in general, or a broad positive one could bring a person to subconsciously ‘understand’ novelty only, and never develop a deeper appreciate of new music, it’s diversity, its nuance.
+Sadly, a broad negative context could result in novel music being avoided in general, or a broad positive one could bring a person to subconsciously ‘understand’ novelty only, and never develop a deeper appreciation of new music, it’s diversity, its nuance.

 If we appreciate things because we find them meaningful, and we learn meaning through repeated exposure, then we can say that meaning has a historical element.
 What I mean here is that there is a progression of meaning, from meaningless noise to familiar noise to pleasant sounds, shapes, colors, smells, tastes, and movements to valuable works, events, and people to deep and lasting narratives.

 It’s no secret that art makes us feel things, evokes emotions both as simple as sadness and so complex that we struggle to explain them.
 But what about ideas?
 Are we talking explicitly political lyrics pushing a specific political stance, and themes of heroism, triumphing over evil, and whether success or the friends we made along the way are the most important part of a journey?
 That’s all part of it, sure, and a story can have a moral to it without explicitly saying, ‘Do this thing but not this other thing.’
 But instrumental music can also present and reinforce ideas- why does it evoke the emotional atmosphere that it does?
 What is that for?
 And how does it do it?
-Why does that particular composure and selection of instruments work for the job?
+Why does that particular composition and selection of instruments work for the job?
 Each instrument has a history of use, a place in different cultures across time, and any chord progression or melodic hook shares a relationship with others, per haps a hundred years apart, per haps across genres that are iterations of combinations of iterations that share a common root that no one even really remembers any more- yet their meaning would not exist without this shared history.
 It shouldn’t be hard to imagine that some one who understands the social/political conditions that developed blues and shaped country from blues will have a very different experience listening to present-day stadium country than some one who just takes stadium country for granted, as the definition of the genre simply because it is presently popular.

 Aside from your typical themes, story can also carry a message about the parts of its content that the narrative completely ignores: ‘these things are normal, obvious, unworthy of analysis.’
 You don’t have to be paranoid to be suspicious of some one telling you, ‘Don’t think about this.’
 Writers likely take things for granted to save time and focus on the story they want to tell, but like a nervous person giving away their lie with body language, stories often have unintended, accidental subtext.
 If a story, for example, features a complex, morally superior white man versus a simple-minded, sadistically evil Black woman, you have to wonder what kind of prejudices it’s reinforcing by not addressing why these narrative choices were made.